nipun-sachintha/zeller-code-challange/README.md

 ```

 2. Run `npm install` to install the dependencies to the local node_modules folder.
-3. Run `npm start` to run the app in the development mode.\
-   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+3. Run `npm start` to run the app in the development mode and Open http://localhost:3000 to view it in the browser.

 ### Run Tests